flamelily-bluescsi/bluescsi/return.md

 You pay for return shipping, and we will receive and confirm the product defect and your unit will be either repaired and returned for free, or you can select one of these options:<br>
-If the problem source cannot be determined, a replacement kit will be offered for the cost of return shipping<br>
-You can opt to a fully assembled unit for the cost difference, plus return shipping
+If the problem source cannot be determined, a replacement kit will be offered for the cost of return shipping.
+You can opt to a fully assembled unit for the cost difference, plus return shipping.

 <b><u>Full Assembled Product Warranty Repair/Return/Refund Policy</u></b>